Alexandrovdi/PowerBI_AI/Challenge steps/Step 2 - Dataflows.md

 11. Launch Power BI Desktop and start the "Get Data" process
 12. Naviagite to the Power BI Dataflows data source
 13. Select the objects created in Step 1
-14. Build reports with the loaded data
+14. Work with data model:
+    - Disable relationship OrderDate (DateKey) and Sales (DueDateKey)
+    - Make the relationship OrderDate (DateKey) and Sales (OrderDateKey) active

 ## Potential pitfalls